wrmay/hazelcast-jet-grpc/README.md

 If you wish to run any command using the Hazelcast shell, you can do so with the following command:
 `docker compose run hazelcast-shell /opt/hazelcast/bin/hz-cli ...`

+# On Viridian

+You will need Hazelcast Enterprise